sjoerd-verhagen/hellofresh-seasonality-spain/README.md

 ## 📌 TL;DR

 I analysed **236 vegetarian recipes** from HelloFresh Spain to see how well they align with **local produce seasonality**.
-Using Greenpeace’s La Guía de las Frutas y Verduras de Temporada _(The Seasonal Fruit and Vegetable Guide)_, I mapped when each ingredient is in season and compared this to recipe usage.
+Using Greenpeace’s La Guía de las Frutas y Verduras de Temporada _(The Seasonal Fruit and Vegetable Guide)_, I mapped when each fresh ingredient is in season and compared this to recipe usage.

-While **autumn recipes** scored highest (90%) for freshness, **winter averaged just 71%** despite **44 fresh items** being available, the second-highest number of fresh produce after autumn.
+While **autumn HelloFresh recipes** scored highest (90%) for freshness, **winter averaged just 71%** despite **44 fresh items** being available, the second-highest number of fresh produce after autumn.
 The gap is driven by **out-of-season staples** like _calabacín_ (courgette) and _tomate_ (tomato), while **in-season winter vegetables** such as _coliflor_ (cauliflower), _calabaza_ (pumpkin), and _remolacha_ (beetroot) are underused.

 Targeting these could expand HelloFresh’s **seasonal** and **plant forward winter menu**.
 These insights could help HelloFresh improve ingredient sourcing, increase menu variety in low freshness months, and strengthen marketing of seasonal recipes, potentially reducing costs and improving customer satisfaction.
+They also match growing customer interest in local, sustainable, and plant-rich meals, making the findings directly relevant for HelloFresh’s audience today.

 <img src="https://github.com/sjoerd-verhagen/hellofresh-seasonality-spain/blob/main/tldr3.png" width="1000">